 Speritas Capital Partners focuses on long term financing for franchise acquisition, to help free-up cash flow, allowing you reinvest and grow your business.

 - Up to 25 year terms

 - Rates starting at 6%

 - Fast closings and commitments

 - First time owners (some relevant experience required)

 - No prepayment penalties

-You need a strategic, cost effective solution to your financing needs and a funding partner you can trust.
+You need a strategic, cost effective solution to your financing needs and a finance advisor you can trust.
 And one who never takes upfront fees.
 Let us put our decades of banking and structuring experience to work for you – contact Speritas Capital Partners about financing your franchise acquisition with an SBA 7a loan today.

 Call/text Jeff Bardos, CEO

 directly at 203-247-4358